 Poor installation.
 The most common reason behind cracks formation is deficient installation.
 Mediocre driveway installation is due to unsatisfactorily constructed subbase.
 Reputable concrete contractors usually build a subbase from crushed stone.
 They pack it tight and then install an aggregate base.
-Afterwards, they pour concrete driveway material over it.
+Afterward, they pour concrete driveway material over it.
 If instead of crushed rock a contractor uses sand or dirt, this stuff gets moist.
 After freezing, it expands and contracts.
 Hence, it causes concrete to crack.

 Tree roots: Over time, concrete driveway cracks start to appear.
 There are a few reasons behind it.
 One of the reasons for cracks in the concrete driveway is tree roots.
 By getting more prominent, tree roots push against the concrete.

 Salt: If you need to get more traction out of the surface, you’ll use some salt.
 However, the salt quickens the freeze-thaw process of the snow.
-Afterwards, water will flow into the concrete surface where it will refreeze.
+Afterward, water will flow into the concrete surface where it will refreeze.
 After exerting pressure on the surface, causing cracks.
 Therefore, use sand instead if you must.
 It will provide traction without destroying your concrete driveway.

 Excessive weight: Even though concrete is a durable material, it is far from being perpetual.
-Anything over a few tons will crack residential driveway.
+Anything over a few tons will crack the residential driveway.
 The exact amount it can hold varies on materials used, the depth, and quality of the subbase.